MicrosoftDocs/azure-devops-docs/docs/repos/tfvc/use-labels-take-snapshot-your-files.md

 ### Perform other actions on a labeled item

-When you open the shortcut menu for an item in the Label window, you can also choose one of the following commands:
+When you open the context menu for an item in the Label window, you can also choose one of the following commands:

 - **View** (files only)
 - [View History](get-history-item.md)